 - Every member of your party, regardless of age, is required to have a ticket to go on tour.

-- Please note: there will not be room to distance yourself from other visitors while on the mansion tour.
+- Face masks are optional inside all buildings, including the Turner-Ingersoll Mansion.
+Please note: there will not be room to distance yourself from other visitors while on the mansion tour.

 When you visit The House of the Seven Gables, you agree to our Visitor Guidelines.
 Click here to review.